Here's how to navigate the application for admission to the Maryland bar.

 The application also requires you to "certify your prelegal education" you may (and this method is preferred) have your undergraduate institution directly submit an official transcript to the Bar Examiners.
 (Note: the law school, as indicated on the FAQ page, is unable to certify your prelegal education and will not complete this form for you.)

 In addition to completing your application, you will most likely file simultaneously the "petition to take the bar exam."
 This petition certifies that you have graduated from a law school approved by the ABA prior to taking the bar examination.
 You may submit this form in good faith if you are submitting it in the month prior to graduation (e.g., submitting your bar application in May but you do not actually graduate until June when degrees are officially conferred).
-(Note: you will also be required to officially submit a final transcript to the Board that reflects that you were in fact awarded a juris doctorate degree.)
+(Note: you will also be required to officially submit a final transcript to the Board that reflects that you were awarded a juris doctorate degree.)